ReigneRaven/ReigneRaven/README.md

 I am an aspiring Web Developer and is currently studying Bachelor of Science in Information Technology.

 <!--*   📫  You can contact me at [rpramos.school@gmail.com](mailto:rpramos.school@gmail.com) -->
-*   🌱  I'm currently learning React and Anime
+*   🌱  I'm currently learning React and Graphic Designing
 *   🎯  Hobbies: Playing piano, reading manga and watching anime.

 <h2>🧰 Languages and Tools</h2>